romanenko/covid19-safety-information/README.md

 ![Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/2020-10-25_17.11.42.gif](Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/2020-10-25_17.11.42.gif)

 In its initial state chat is just the conversation, where human admins of the Page are interacting with visitors.
-What we want is a Machine that can do it automatically.
-Here enters the Facebook App — another step to automate process of having a dialog with our audience.
+What you want is a Machine that can do it automatically.
+Here enters the Facebook App — another step to automate process of having a dialog with your audience.

 ### Facebook App